JasonLocklin/Dissertation/Prisms/Results.md

 As can be observed in figure \ref{fig_TE}, the five patients who showed clinical signs of neglect massively underestimated the time intervals.
-In contrast, Patient 27, the non-neglecting patient, underestimated to some degree pre-prisms, and responded very accurately post-prisms (figure \ref{fig_TE}).
+Again, Patient 27, one of the two patients no longer demonstrating neglect on the clinical tasks, underestimated to only a minor degree pre-prisms, and responded very accurately post-prisms (figure \ref{fig_TE}).
 As a result, analysis was done both with and without including Patient 27, and results did not differ.
 What is presented here is the data